-By providing the right evidence and advocacy, we’re empowering civil society to break down the barriers to change.
+From 2012 to 2016, E4A worked in Ghana to empowering civil society to break down the barriers to change by providing the right evidence and advocacy.
 So people can challenge the idea that maternal and newborn deaths are an inevitable part of life.

 Our activists have been visiting hospitals to understand why these deaths are happening, and are questioning health partners about their spending decisions.

 of women have an unmet need for modern contraceptives

 Government spending on health as a % of total health expenditure